Original Prusa MK3S 3D Printer Review

 Features & Upgrades

 Prusa has boasted that the Prusa Mk3 is one of the first “smart” printers.
 With a large feature set to improve the print quality and quality of life, we can understand why Prusa would make this claim.
-However, many of these features are not available for low-cost 3D printers and are only found on much more expensive machines.
+Many of these features are not available for low-cost 3D printers and are only found on much more expensive machines.

 Magnetic Flexible Spring Steel Build Plate

-Satin PEI is a good middle ground between smooth and textured PEI.
-Featuring good bed adhesion for PLA and ABS while not adhering too well to PETG and TPU.
+• Satin PEI is a good middle ground between smooth and textured PEI, featuring good bed adhesion for PLA and ABS while not adhering too well to PETG and TPU.
 If a user is printing a wide variety of different filaments, we recommend using the satin PEI sheet.

 Except for the Matterhackers Pulse, no other 3D printer manufacturer offers a spring steel build plate with their 3D printers.